domeengine/dome/docs/plugins/index.md

 You will also need to configure your compiler/linker to ignore undefined methods and output a shared library.
 DOME supports plugins compiled as `.dll` (on Windows), `.so` (on Linux) and `.dylib` (on Mac OS X).

 The compiled library has to be available in the shared library path with respect to the working directory DOME is invoked from, not necessarily where DOME is located on disk, or where your application's `main.wren` or `game.egg` file is.

+You can load the plugin from your DOME application by calling [`Plugin.load(name)`](/modules/plugin)

+## Example

+You can find a well-commented example plugin and application on [this](example) page, which demonstrates all the currently available lifecycle hooks.

+## Caveats

+Using plugins with DOME can hugely expand the functions of your application, but there are certain things to be aware of:

+  1. Standard DOME applications are safely portable, as the engine is compiled for multiple platforms.
+This does not extend to plugins, which will need to be compiled for your target platforms and supplied with distributions of your application.
+  2. DOME cannot verify the correctness of plugin implementations, which means that a badly implemented plugin could cause DOME to crash unexpectedly.
+  3. Your plugin will need to expose symbols with C-style function names.
+DOME cannot access functions whose names have been mangled.

 # Plugin Interfaces